Stevenson et al v. Massachusetts Mutual Life Insurance Company et al

 Firm News | September 2, 2024

-Beck, Amsed & Stalpes, LLC is currently representing a Miles City, Montana family who was victimized by the predatory behavior of Massachusetts Mutual Life Insurance Company.
+Beck, Amsden & Stalpes, LLC is currently representing a Miles City, Montana family who was victimized by the predatory behavior of Massachusetts Mutual Life Insurance Company.
 The Stevenson family, long-time owners and operators of Stevenson & Sons Funeral Homes in Montana have initiated legal action against Mass Mutual, a former insurance broker, Joshoa Gardner, and several affiliated companies.
 Other named defendants include:

 • Summit Financial Group A sole proprietorship and/or a d/b/a of Gardner.